Strap Iron Corral

 The Strap Iron Corral, located about 5.8 mile north of Hooper, Washington, is a historic corral built in the 1870s by "Uncle Jim" Kennedy.
+It was constructed of native rough-hewn lumber connected by 2.38-inch iron straps, once used as a cap for wooden rails of the Columbia River Railroad.
+This was converted to solid iron rails in 1875, and at least some of the straps were sold to Kennedy.

 It was listed on the National Register of Historic Places in 1975.